JonathanGawat/J.Gawat-Repsoitory/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the jump box/ansible machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+-: Add whitelisted IP addresses_
 76.71.129.121

 Machines within the network can only be accessed by the jumpbox.
-- _TODO: Which machine did you allow to access your ELK VM?
+-: Which machine did you allow to access your ELK VM?
 What was its IP address?_
 Jumpbox IP: 20.211.7.106 - public IP
             10.0.0.7 - private IP